 Africa EENI Global Business School

-Foreign Trade in Guinea-Bissau, Bafatá
+Foreign Trade and Transport in Guinea-Bissau, Bafatá

 Guinea-Bissau is a West African country